microsoft/ApplicationInsights-Profiler-AspNetCore/examples/EnableServiceProfilerCLR2_1/README.md

 ```
 * The first line adds the reference to the NuGet package of Service Profiler before the build of the project happens.
 * The second line sets the instrumentation key to Application Insights so that the application knows where to send the trace to.
-* The third line sets the entry point for Service Profiler.
+* The third line sets the bootstrapper for Service Profiler.

 *To make your build context as small as possible add a [.dockerignore](.dockerignore) file to your project folder.*